Learn the exact revenue of several Udemy instructors in different course topics. Learn how to find the potential revenue for your topic on Udemy.

-To help you answer this question we are going to present you the public earnings of several online instructors, that have been kind enough to share their Udemy revenue with the public.
+To help you answer these questions, we are going to present you with the Udemy earnings of several online instructors who have been kind enough to share their revenue with the public.

-Besides presenting the earnings of some well-known instructors, we are also going to show you some internal Udemy tools that will help you have a better idea of what revenue you can expect for your course category.
+Besides presenting the Udemy instructor revenue of some well-known instructors, we are also going to show you some internal Udemy tools that will help you have a better idea of what revenue you can expect for your course category.

 So, how much do Udemy instructors make?

-An Udemy instructor can make anywhere between $1000 and $3,000,000 in lifetime earnings, depending on the amount of courses they produce, the size of their audience, the quality of their courses and how long they've been on the platform.
+An Udemy instructor can make anywhere between $1000 and $3,000,000 in lifetime earnings, depending on the number of courses they produce, the size of their audience, the quality of their courses, and how long they've been on the platform.
 Depending on these factors some instructors make hundreds of thousands of dollars or more per year, while others just make some extra pocket money.